val-utehy/DPMA-Net/README.md

 # Model Export

-The SPDE-YOLO checkpoint can be exported to several deployment formats through the Ultralytics export interface.
+The DPMA Net checkpoint can be exported to several deployment formats through the Ultralytics export interface.

-Because SPDE-YOLO contains custom modules, the `modules` package must be imported before the checkpoint is loaded.
+Because DPMA Net contains custom modules, the `modules` package must be imported before the checkpoint is loaded.

 ---